flybywiresim/docs/docs/pilots-corner/advanced-guides/rejected-take-off.md

 ## Reasons for a Rejected Takeoff

 It is not possible to list all the factors that could lead to the decision to reject the takeoff.
-However, to help the Captain decide, the ECAM inhibits warnings that are not essential once the plane passes 80 kts and stops inhibiting them once the plane reaches 1500 ft AGL (or 2 min after lift-off, whichever occurs first).
+However, to help the Captain decide, the ECAM inhibits warnings that are not essential once the plane passes 80 kt and stops inhibiting them once the plane reaches 1500 ft AGL (or 2 min after lift-off, whichever occurs first).
 A magenta T.O INHIBIT memo is displayed in the Upper ECAM (E/WD) to inform the pilots of this.

 ![Upper ECAM T.O INHIBIT](../assets/advanced-guides/rejected-takeoff/upper-ecam-to-inhibit.jpg "Upper ECAM T.O INHIBIT")

-- Below 100 kts:
+- Below 100 kt:
     - Any ECAM warning/caution should prompt the Captain to seriously consider discontinuing the takeoff
-- Above 100 kts and below V~1~:
+- Above 100 kt and below V~1~:
     - Fire warning or severe damage
     - Sudden loss of engine thrust
     - Any red ECAM warning